Nonsmooth Analysis and Optimization: Calculus rules

 By \cref{lem:clarke:support3} we are thus finished if we can show that

-For this, we use that both sets are convex and weakly-$*$ closed, and that generalized directional derivatives and hence their sums are positive homogeneous, convex, and lower semicontinuous by \cref{lem:clarke:dir}.
+For this, we use that $\partial_C F(x)$ and $\partial_C G(x)$ are convex and weakly-$*$ closed by \cref{lem:clarke:properties}, and hence so is their sum since both sets are bounded.
+Furthermore, as shown in \cref{lem:clarke:dir}, generalized directional derivatives and hence their sums are positively homogeneous, convex, and lower semicontinuous.
 We thus obtain from \cref{lem:clarke:support1} for all $h\in X$ that

-The claimed inclusion respectively equality of the sets now follows from \cref{lem:clarke:support2}. \end{proof} Note the differences to the convex sum rule: The generic inclusion is now in the other direction; furthermore, \emph{both} functionals have to be regular, and in exactly the point where the sum rule is applied.
+The claimed equality of $A$ and the sum of the subdifferentials now follows from \cref{lem:clarke:support2}. \end{proof} Note the differences to the convex sum rule: The generic inclusion is now in the other direction; furthermore, \emph{both} functionals have to be regular, and in exactly the point where the sum rule is applied.
 By induction, one obtains from this sum rule for an arbitrary number of functionals (which all have to be regular).